 What is Tai Chi?

-Tai Chi Chuan (full name) involves the use of meditation, movement and breath regulation to improve and rebalance the flow of Life Force Energy (Chi).
+Tai Chi Chuan (full name) involves the use of meditation, slow movement and breath regulation to improve and rebalance the flow of Life Force Energy (Chi).

 There are different styles of Tai Chi that were developed in China.